-The Kemper Human Rights Education Foundation (KHREF) is a 501(C)(3) non-profit corporation established in 2008 that seeks to motivate students to contribute to the effort to create a world where everyone’s human rights are realized.
-Hence the Foundation sponsors an annual human rights essay contest and other academically oriented human rights activities.
+The Kemper Human Rights Education Foundation (KHREF), a 501(c)(3) non-profit corporation, seeks to motivate students to search for the rules and enforcement mechanisms that will ensure everyone’s human rights are realized.
+Hence it sponsors human rights essay contests for high school students in the U.S. and other countries.

 Leo Szilard, Edward Teller, Theodore von Kárán, John von Neuman and Eugene Wigner, five geniuses who in World War II helped the U.S. develop the atom bomb before Germany, all came from Budapest.
 One explanation given for that fact was that they were Martians whose spaceship happened to land in Hungary.
 Another more widely accepted explanation was that a contest in which a cash prize (the Bolyai Prize) was offered inspired them to solve scientific problems.
 Today, KHREF’s essay contests inspire students from around the world to solve human rights problems that left unsolved lead to the existential threat of nuclear war.